|To find out more details about my new paperback book on the Titanic and the Californian, including ordering details, please look here.|

 "You may have read about this man shooting negroes on board the Titanic.
 Folks, that was an absolute lie, because the man who was doing the shooting was only four feet away from little Frankie.
 And what was he firing?
 Not a rifle, a pistol.
 And in what direction was he firing it?
 Straight at the sky, as a warning, because as you could well imagine many people were learning that this was the last boat and they'd better get over there or else.
 And they were trying to rush to collapsible D to climb aboard it, and this was a warning to them.
 Keep back."

 Frank Goldsmith was undoubtedly mistaken when he claims to have escaped in boat D. I am grateful to Tad Fitch for pointing out that both Emily and Frank mentioned 4 Oriental stowaways in the boat, which were also mentioned by Rowe and Ismay.
 There were 8 such passengers on the ship - two perished, one was rescued from the water, and one escaped in boat 13.
 This accounts for the remaining four, therefore clinching the fact that she was in boat C. Boat D had no Chinese or Philippino men on board.
+A newspaper interview with Emily in which she describes the Chinese stowaways, who were left in the boat for fear of gunshots hitting the women, can be found here.

 Another salient fact is that Emily also remarked on the boat catching on the rivets of the hull while it was being lowered the short distance to the water below.
 This ties in well with boat C; due to the large list to port, this boat would have rubbed along the hull, whereas the corresponding boat on the port side (D) would have hung a distance from the ship's side, which was indeed, noted.